drwatson93/drwatson93/README.md

-### Hi there, I'm Mario Martinez a passionate and strong analytical Data Scientist with experience developing models that translate data into actionable business insights.
+ Hi there, I'm <b Mario Martinez></b>  a passionate and strong analytical Data Scientist with experience developing models that translate data into actionable business insights.
 Bringing forth collaborative and problem-solving abilities to synthesize quantitative information, cooperate with team members and clients, and deliver business value effectively.
 Looking for opportunities to help companies drive business strategy, efficient operations, cost savings, and sales performance leveraging use-case-centered, data-first methods, and technologies. 👋

 - 🔭 I’m currently working on
  * A.I Professional Certification